orstavik/JoiComponents/tutorials/Pattern4_EventComposition.md

-# Pattern event-translator
+# Pattern EventComposition

-EventTranslator is a pattern for transforming a series of events into a series of other (custom) events.
+EventComposition is a pattern for transforming a series of events into a series of other (custom) events.
+Examples of EventCompositions are:
+* **gestures**, such as swipe and pinch,
+* **drag**, and
+* **click** and **doubleclick**.

+When creating an EventComposition you listen, most likely in a sequential order, to a series of underlying events.
+When the events come in a certain pattern described by a) time, b) sequence, and/or c) value (such as position of fingers in gestures), then the EventComposition is detected and a new composed event is dispatched.

-It is a variant of the ReactiveMethod pattern, but instead of treating the reactive method as an external endpoint, it treats the reactive method as internal processing (a middle step) that is to produce an event (the end result) for external consumption.
+EventComposition is a variant of the ReactiveMethod pattern, but instead of treating the reactive method as an external endpoint, it treats the reactive method as internal processing (a middle step) that produces an event (the end result) for external consumption.
-Where the ReactiveMethod pattern only *listen-then-react*, the EventTranslator *listen-then-process-then-dispatch*.
+Where the ReactiveMethod pattern only *listen-then-react*, the EventComposition *listen-then-process-then-dispatch*.

 ### Example: tripple-click-element